Bitpro Nexus Bitpro Nexus

 Mechanic Educator

-Jack started working on bikes his freshman year of high school.
-Now a senior but studying Architecture at TMCC and he just want to help the public with all their biking needs.
+Jack started working on bikes during his freshman year of high school.
+Now a senior but studying Architecture at TMCC, he just wants to help the public with all their biking needs.

 Alex L.